-Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, the model discloses the reconciliation of total restricted assets, found in Note 20.
+Given the classification of term deposits may well result in restrictions falling across the two asset categories of cash and cash equivalents and other financial assets, the model also discloses the reconciliation of total restricted financial assets, which is found in the notes to the statement of cashflows in the model.

-This note, also reconciles to the detail of reserve accounts as disclosed at Note 33.
+This note, also reconciles to the detail of reserve accounts as disclosed in the note relating to reserve accounts in the model.